 Amend paragraph 1 of Schedule 16 as follows:

-1. This Schedule 16 sets out the Common Distribution Charging Methodology (CDCM), which gives the methods, principles, and assumptions underpinning the calculation of Use of System Charges by each DNO Party (except where the DNO Party is acting as an LDNO).
+1. This Schedule 16 sets out the Common Distribution Charging Methodology (CDCM), which gives the methods, principles, and assumptions underpinning the calculation of Use of System Charges made by each DNO Party operating within its Distribution Services Area.

 Amend paragraph 3 of Schedule 16 as follows: